 If using a gravel bed, we recommend compacted gravel as opposed to loose.
 This is, again, to minimize the chance of the building shifting or sinking out of level.
 The changes in the seasons can cause the earth to heave and give, pushing the shed out of level.
 If this happens the building can be re-leveled by manipulating the site or using wood shims.

 Poor drainage can be overcome by first laying a gravel bed regardless of the foundation options you choose.
 A 3 to 4 inch gravel bed is always encouraged.
 Poor drainage will result in a reduced building life.
 Proper site preparation is encouraged; hiring a professional excavator before the building arrives will prevent the cottage from being “perched”.
 An improperly prepared site will void our warranty.

-Several choices exist when choosing a foundation.
-We recommend constructing a foundation using cement blocks.
 You can also pour a concrete slab or piers, which will provide a safe and solid foundation, but it’s a little more costly.

 It is economical and durable to have the small building sit on heavy skids and rest on cement blocks.
 This is the way the majority of our buildings are installed.
 We use 4x8x16″ solid concrete blocks when delivering fully assembled buildings, and we recommend this type for our pre-cut kits as well.
 Each building will require a certain number of blocks depending on how many points the building has.

 And yet another choice would be to lay a slab of concrete, brick or patio stone and build your walls off of it, eliminating the need for a wood floor.
 A 12″ thick compacted gravel pad should be in place before you lay your slab.
 The slab should be a minimum of 4″ thick in the center, reinforced with wire mesh, and at least 6″ thick on the edges where it will bear the weight.

 How do I attach my building to a concrete slab foundation?